 Meanwhile, the Russian Defense Ministry said that only two facilities for production and storage of chemical weapons are located on the Syrian territory, controlled by militants.
 “Destruction of 10 of the 12 facilities, used for storage and production of chemical weapons, was confirmed by OPCW experts.
 The Syrian authorities do not have access to the two remaining facilities, as they are located on the territory, controlled by the so-called opposition.
 For this reason, the OPCW cannot confirm the fact of destruction of chemical weapons on them,” Colonel General Sergei Rudskoy said.

-Posted by South Front on April 12, 2017, With 1450 Reads Filed under World.
+Posted by South Front on April 12, 2017, With 1460 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.